 In March 2011, an earthquake and tsunami in Japan caused cooling systems at the Fukushima Daiichi nuclear reactor to fail, releasing radioactive materials into the environment.
 This event continues to impact uranium demand in the short and medium term.
 It has caused delay, and in some parts of the world, discouraged the nuclear build-out, which in turn has negatively impacted the near-term demand of uranium.
-During the quarter ending June 30, 2014, the uranium price declined in value to US \$28.23/lb., a nine year low, before rebounding above US \$30.00, subsequent to the quarter's end.
+In May, 2014, the uranium price declined in value to US \$28.23/lb., a nine year low, before rebounding above US \$40.00/lb., subsequent to the quarter ended September 30, 2014.